TIBCOSoftware/snappydata/docs/programming_guide.md

 #### DDL extensions to SnappyStore Tables
 The below mentioned DDL extensions are required to configure a table based on user requirements.
 One can specify one or more options to create the kind of table one wants.
 If no option is specified, default values are attached.
 See next section for various restrictions.

-   1. COLOCATE_WITH  : The COLOCATE_WITH clause specifies a partitioned table with which the new partitioned table must be colocated.
+   1. COLOCATE_WITH: The COLOCATE_WITH clause specifies a partitioned table with which the new partitioned table must be colocated.
 The referenced table must already exist.

-   2. PARTITION_BY  : Use the PARTITION_BY {COLUMN} clause to provide a set of column names that will determine the partitioning.
-As a shortcut you can use PARTITION BY PRIMARY KEY to refer to the primary key columns defined for the table .
-If not specified, it will be a replicated table.
+   2. PARTITION_BY: Use the PARTITION_BY {COLUMN} clause to provide a set of column names that determines the partitioning.
+As a shortcut you can use PARTITION BY PRIMARY KEY to refer to the primary key columns defined for the table.
+If not specified, it is a replicated table.

-   3. BUCKETS  : The optional BUCKETS attribute specifies the fixed number of "buckets," the smallest unit of data containment for the table that can be moved around.
+   3. BUCKETS: The optional BUCKETS attribute specifies the fixed number of "buckets," the smallest unit of data containment for the table that can be moved around.
 Data in a single bucket resides and moves together.
 If not specified, the number of buckets defaults to 113.
-   4. REDUNDANCY : Use the REDUNDANCY clause to specify the number of redundant copies that should be maintained for each partition, to ensure that the partitioned table is highly available even if members fail.
+   4. REDUNDANCY: Use the REDUNDANCY clause to specify the number of redundant copies that should be maintained for each partition, to ensure that the partitioned table is highly available even if members fail.

-   5. RECOVER_DELAY : Use the RECOVERY_DELAY clause to specify the default time in milliseconds that existing members will wait before satisfying redundancy after a member crashes.
+   5. RECOVER_DELAY: Use the RECOVERY_DELAY clause to specify the default time in milliseconds that existing members wait for before satisfying redundancy after a member crashes.
 The default is -1, which indicates that redundancy is not recovered after a member fails.

-   6. MAX_PART_SIZE : The MAXPARTSIZE attribute specifies the maximum memory for any partition on a member in megabytes.
+   6. MAX_PART_SIZE: The MAXPARTSIZE attribute specifies the maximum memory for any partition on a member in megabytes.
 Use it to load-balance partitions among available members.
 If you omit MAXPARTSIZE, then GemFire XD calculates a default value for the table based on available heap memory.
 You can view the MAXPARTSIZE setting by querying the EVICTIONATTRS column in SYSTABLES.

-   7. EVICTION_BY : Use the EVICTION_BY clause to evict rows automatically from the in-memory table based on different criteria.
+   7. EVICTION_BY: Use the EVICTION_BY clause to evict rows automatically from the in-memory table based on different criteria.
 You can use this clause to create an overflow table where evicted rows are written to a local SnappyStore disk store

-   8. PERSISTENT :  When you specify the PERSISTENT keyword, GemFire XD persists the in-memory table data to a local GemFire XD disk store configuration.
+   8. PERSISTENT:  When you specify the PERSISTENT keyword, GemFire XD persists the in-memory table data to a local GemFire XD disk store configuration.
 SnappyStore automatically restores the persisted table data to memory when you restart the member.

-   9. OFFHEAP : SnappyStore enables you to store the data for selected tables outside of the JVM heap.
+   9. OFFHEAP: SnappyStore enables you to store the data for selected tables outside of the JVM heap.
 Storing a table in off-heap memory can improve performance for the table by reducing the CPU resources required to manage the table's data in the heap (garbage collection)

-  10. EXPIRE: You can use the EXPIRE clause with tables to control SnappyStore memory usage.
-It will expire the rows after configured TTL.
+  10. EXPIRE: You can use the EXPIRE clause with tables to control the SnappyStore memory usage.
+It expires the rows after configured TTL.

-#### Restrictions on column tables
+#### Restrictions on Column Tables
 * Column tables cannot specify any primary key, unique key constraints

 * Index on column table is not supported